Rudolph Smithen

-James Rudolph Smithen (born 1942) is the current Dean of Antigua.
+James Rudolph Smithen (1942 – March 1, 2026) was the Dean of Antigua.

 Smithen was educated at Queen's Theological College and ordained in 1973.
 After a curacy at St. John's Cathedral Antigua he was Rector of Anguilla before returning to incumbencies in Antigua.
 He was Chaplain to the Bishop of Antigua from 1980.

+Smithen died on March 1, 2026.